DiscoPorridge/100DaysOfCode/README.md

 Hi!  👋

-This repo is tracking the progress of my **#100DaysOfCode** progress while learning Python.
+This repo is tracking my progress learning Python during the **#100DaysOfCode** challenge.

 Things to expect: